Come to our wedding!

 Accomodations

-Rustic accomodations are included with the venue.
-There are only 4 bathrooms on-site, however, so everyone still gets a campground experience.
+Rustic accomodations are included!
+There are only 4 bathrooms on-site, however, so everyone gets a campground experience.
 Cabins and yurts include a wood-fired stove (subject to fire bans) and a power bank for charging devices, but no running water.
 These are limited, so we will assign cabins & yurts by the end of March to those who have RSVP’d.
-"Elders" and people from out of state have priority.
+"Elders" and those from out of state have priority.

-- Camping is preferred, for those who are comfortable with it.
-There are 8 spaces for car camping and nearly unlimited tent camping.
-If you are a happy camper but can't bring your own supplies, we can try to find some for you!
+• Camping is preferred, for those who are comfortable.
+There are 8 spaces for car camping and unlimited tent camping.
+We can try to find supplies if you can't bring your own!

-- Six yurts can sleep two adults each, plus maybe a good friend on the floor?
+• Six yurts can sleep two adults each.

-- Four cabins can sleep four adults each, with a bed and two bunks.
-Could also fit someone on the floor here.
+• Four cabins each sleep four adults in a bed and two bunks.

-- Finally there are hotel and rental options in Flagstaff, ~20 minutes from the venue.
-We will try to connect people who express interest in sharing a rental or a ride into town, and rideshare apps ought to work as well.
+• There are hotel and rental options in Flagstaff, ~20-30 minutes from the venue.
+We will try to connect people to share rentals or a ride into town.
+Rideshare apps ought to reach the venue.

 Dress code

-Eclectic — You are encouraged to stand out in some way, but only if you'd enjoy it!
+Eclectic!
+You are encouraged to stand out in some way, but only if you'd enjoy it.
+Anything from formal to forest is fine.
 Just respect a few rules:

 Travel